pagopa/selfcare-institution/scripts/institution-contract/README.md

 ## Steps

 1. Connects to the MongoDB database. (local, dev, uat, prod)
-2. Set MONGO_HOST environment variable
+2. Export the `MONGO_HOST` environment variable with the connection string of the target mongo database
-3. Run `pyhton update_contract.py` in selfcare-institution/scripts/institution-contract
+3. Run `python update_contract.py` in selfcare-institution/scripts/institution-contract